 Periodontitis is a common complaint affecting approximately 50% of U.S. adults over the age of 30 years.
 It occurs in people who have preexisting gingivitis which is itself caused by the accumulation of bacteria at the gum line (dental plaque).
 Your gums may begin to form a pocket below the gumline, which traps food and plaque.
 If left untreated, plaque calcifies to form dental calculus.
-Dental calculus must be removed completely by the dentist in order to treat gingivitis and periodontitis.
+Dental calculus must be removed completely by the dental hygienist or the dentist in order to treat gingivitis and periodontitis.
 Proper dental treatment and improved home care can usually help prevent further damage.
 If left untreated, bone supporting your teeth can be destroyed, causing your teeth to shift or loosen.

 Daily oral hygiene is vital in preventing the onset and growth of gum disease.
 Brushing and flossing keep teeth free from plaque-generating bacteria.
 In addition it is important to visit the dentist regularly for professional cleanings and examinations.